olmosUC3M/Introduction-to-Data-Science/README.md

 10. Unsupervised Learning.
 Clustering with K-means
 11. Dimensionality Reduction with PCA.
 Probabilistic PCA.
 12. Clustering with Gaussian Mixture Models and the EM algorithm
-13. Latent-Dirichlet Allocation.
-Finding similar documents in a corpus of documents.
-14. Introduction to Neural Networks & Tensorflow
+13. Introduction to Neural Networks & Tensorflow
-15. Building an image classifier with Convolutional Neural Networks
+14. Building an image classifier with Convolutional Neural Networks
-16. Word Embeddings
+15. Word Embeddings
-17. Recurrent Neural Networks for text prediction
+16. Recurrent Neural Networks for text prediction

 **Important note: this course is still under construction!** We expect to have all lessons available by June 2018.
 Until then, a new lesson will weekly be uploaded.
 Currently, **sessions 1 to 12 are available**.